 dataFlowOperations.appRegistryOperations().importFromResource( "https://dataflow.spring.io/task-maven-latest", true);

-Instead of creating a new Task you can use the
+Instead of creating a new Task, you can use the

 Optional<Task> task = Task.builder(dataflowOperations).findByName("myTask");

-or to list all existing tasks:
+You can also list all existing tasks:

 List<Task> tasks = Task.builder(dataflowOperations).allTasks();